yamada-ui/yamada-ui/README.md

 # Usage

-1. Wrap your application with the `UIProvider` provided
+1.Wrap your application with the `UIProvider` provided

 ```tsx
 import { UIProvider } from 'ui'